JakeGrainger/NorthSeaBuoyDisplacementAnalysis/README.md

 - exampleanalysis.jl: Run the analysis on the example data set.
 - simulation.jl: Run the simulation study comparing a variety of techniques.
 - figures.jl: Generate figures from results of the previous two files.

+(Note that the figures are in a different order to the paper, as Figure 5 was moved to the end.)